mbussert/dz_listings/README.md

 ## Contribution

-For styling and rapid prototyping, and to get a feel of the webapp check: dzlistings.herokuapp.com/ It's a dev env so no login and no posts are possible.
+For styling and rapid prototyping and to get a feel of the webapp check: https://dzlistings.herokuapp.com/ It's a dev env so no login and no posting is possible.

 As always, all my repositories are firstcomers friendly !